farhanmark/project/README.md

 Pages and Features (subject to change)
 ======================================
 - [ ] Home
-    - [ ] put a shortcut to this page from every other page
+    - [ ] Put a shortcut to this page from every other page (?)
-    - [x] select user at start of the session and keep track of the user through session
+    - [x] Select user at start of the session and keep track of the user through session
 - [x] Random file upload/download page
     - [x] Allow users to upload and download files
     - [x] Associate user id with uploaded files using select list on home page
-- [x] list membership page
+- [x] List membership page
     - [x] Add users and lists to list using shuttles
     - [x] Search for users
     - [x] Group select lists (group lists by division)